AFLucas-UOM/ARI2131-AIED-ChatBot/README.md

 - Verify that the OpenAI API key in the config.ini file is correct.

 ### Acknowledgments

+- This project was developed as part of an academic assignment.
+Unit: `ARI2131` at the `University of Malta`.
-[OpenAI](https://platform.openai.com/docs/api-reference/introduction) for providing the GPT-3.5-turbo model.
+- [OpenAI](https://platform.openai.com/docs/api-reference/introduction) for providing the GPT-3.5-turbo model.

+## Contact

+For any inquiries or feedback, please contact [Andrea Filiberto Lucas](mailto:andrealucasmalta@gmail.com).